bearownage/Jave2EE-Movie/README.md

 # OR

-In the root directory, run
+In the root directory, run the below command if you have gradle installed on your system.

 ```
 ./gradlew appRun